astriaai/astria-docs/docs/0-changes.md

 # Changes

-* 2024-04-04 Added support for face-inapinting, hires-fix and tiled upscale for faceid on Backend V1.
+* 2024-04-04 Added support for face-inpainting, hires-fix and tiled upscale for faceid on Backend V1.
 * 2024-04-04 Lightning schedulers for Backend V1 to support lightning models such as [RealVis XL Lightning](https://www.astria.ai/gallery/tunes/1194447/prompts)
 * 2024-04-04 V1: Lightning schedulers to support lightning models such as [RealVis XL Lightning](https://www.astria.ai/gallery/tunes/1194447/prompts)
 * 2024-03-27 Upgraded [Themes](https://www.astria.ai/themes) to use Claude Opus and adjust for both SDXL and SD15 prompting.